News

 Live Science on MSNWild orcas offer humans food.
 Could they be trying to make friends — or manipulate us?Researchers have documented orcas dropping prey and other marine life in front of humans, as if offering us food.
 The orcas' ...

-ZME Science on MSNScientists Catch Two Wild Orcas “French Kissing” And It Might Mean More Than You ThinkFor almost two minutes two killer whales hovered, jaws slightly open, trading gentle nibbles to each other’s tongues before ...
+ZME Science on MSNScientists Catch Two Wild Orcas “French Kissing” And It Might Mean More Than You ThinkFor almost two minutes two killer whales hovered, jaws slightly open, trading gentle nibbles to each other’s tongues before parting and vanishing into the green gloom.
+The moment, caught on a ...

 Results that may be inaccessible to you are currently showing.